-How to Avoid One-Size-Fits-All Induction Approach
+How to Avoid One-Size-Fits-All Induction program Approach

-In induction, as in learning, a ‘one-size-fits-all’ approach isn’t always the best way forward.
+In induction program, as in learning, a ‘one-size-fits-all’ approach isn’t always the best way forward.
 Everyone learns differently.
 The learning needs of employees are very varied, just like the job roles they perform within an organisation.
 The best way to help staff be productive and efficient in their roles is to tailor the induction training modules for new staff to meet their specific needs.
 The good news is, there are easy and effective ways to tailor your induction training to meet the differing needs of your employees.

-Engage your learners with customised induction programmes.
+Engage your learners with customised induction program.

 In order to motivate workers and encourage productivity, induction training should focus on the individual and what they need to know.
 A well-designed, individual-centric programme will capture employees’ attention and get them to truly learn.
 So, how do you customise induction training so that participants feel interested and comfortable learning?
 Here are a few tips.